-Role Description Authorized for the following activities Guest The user is authorized to monitor the device - with the exception of security-related settings.
+Role Description Authorized for the following activities Administrator The user is authorized to monitor and administer the device.
+Operator The user is authorized to monitor and configure the device - with the exception of security-related settings.
+All activities with read/write access, with the exception of the above-named activities, which are reserved for an administrator: Auditor The user is authorized to monitor the device and to save the log file in the Diagnostics > Report > Audit Trail dialog.
+Monitoring activities with read access.
+Guest The user is authorized to monitor the device - with the exception of security-related settings.
 Monitoring activities with read access.
 Unauthorized No access to the device possible.
 As an administrator you assign this access role to temporarily lock a user account.
 The device assigns this access role to a user account if an error occurs when assigning a different access role.

-Table 4: Access roles for user accounts (cont.)
+Table 11: Access roles for user accounts

-3.2.2 Managing user accounts
+3.3.2 Managing user accounts